How To Pack Your Backpack Like a Pro

 You’re in the right place!
 In this guide, we will be covering the following:

-- How to pack a backpack
+- How to pack a backpacking pack

-- How to balance a backpack
+- How to pack a sleeping bag in a backpack

-- How to hoist a backpack
+- How to pack a daypack for a day hike

 For hikers, a backpack is everything.
 It carries your gear; it doubles as a pillow, and it is a reflection of all the places you’ve been and dirt you’ve sat in.
-Just as your backpack represents everything you love about the outdoors, it can also be your biggest burden.
+Just as your “rucksack” represents everything you love about the outdoors, it can also be your biggest burden.

 - Do adhere to the ABCs of packing for backpacking to save you time and your back

 - Do learn to hoist your pack correctly to avoid back injuries (and wear and tear to your pack)

 - Do learn the difference between how to pack an internal frame backpack vs. external frame pack